51st (Highland) Division: France 1940

 With the German invasion of France and the low countries on 10 May 1940 the BEF advanced into Belgium to meet the advancing German forces.
 Stationed to the south in front of the Maginot Line, the 51st Division was not a part of the force involved in Belgium, and was thus not involved in the Dunkirk evacuation.
 In response to the German advance it was pulled back to form a defensive line along the Somme, where it was attached to the French Tenth Army.
 With the withdrawal of Allied forces at Dunkirk, the Germans turned their attention to the south.

 On 5 June they began their second offensive.
 The 51st was tasked with holding a line four times longer than that which would normally be expected of a division.
 Sustained attacks over 5–6 June caused heavy losses, particularly among the 7th Battalion, Argyll and Sutherland Highlanders, where the main weight of the German attack fell.
 The Argylls' losses were the worst they had suffered in their history.
 The other battalions of the 154th Brigade were enveloped.
 The remnant of the 154th Brigade was forced to retire to the west.

 Meanwhile, the 152nd and 153rd Brigades, along with the French 9th Corps, under Lieutenant General Marcel Ihler, were cut off from the main Allied forces, and had to withdraw toward Le Havre for a possible evacuation by sea.
 The 154th Brigade was detached to form "Arkforce" and tasked with maintaining an open line of communication with Le Havre.
 As the force moved back toward the coast German forces reached the coast area near Saint-Valery-en-Caux first, cutting off the line of retreat to Le Havre.
-The French and British force pulled back into Saint Valery-en-Caux.
+11,000 men of Arkforce were successfully evacuated from Le Havre in Operation Cycle on 13 June.

+The remaining French and British force pulled back into Saint Valery-en-Caux.
 With steep cliffs overlooking the small harbour, the Germans had a ready line of fire to use against any attempts to withdraw.
-General Fortune could not hold out much longer, and realized their last chance was to be pulled off in the dark on the night of 11/12 June, but no ships came.
-(The Commander-in-Chief, Portsmouth, Admiral William James, had assembled ships for the evacuation but daytime evacuation was impossible and on the final night fog meant that the ships could not communicate and co-ordination would be impossible.)
+General Fortune could not hold out much longer, and realized their last chance was to be pulled off in the dark on the night of 11/12 June, but no ships came: the Commander-in-Chief, Portsmouth, Admiral William James, had assembled ships for the evacuation but daytime evacuation was impossible and on the final night fog meant that the ships could not communicate and co-ordination would be impossible.
 On the morning of 12 June the French forces surrendered, followed 30 minutes later by the British.
 Major-General Fortune was one of the most senior British officers to be taken prisoner in the war.